javsgon/Tableau_Challenge/README.md

 # Tableau Challenge
+## Objective
+Publish a Tableau dashbord with New York Citi Bike data.

 ## Background

-Congratulations on your new job!
-As the new lead analyst for the New York Citi BikeLinks to an external site. program, you are now responsible for overseeing the largest bike-sharing program in the United States.
-In your new role, you will be expected to generate regular reports for city officials looking to publicize and improve the city program.
+As the new lead analyst for the New York Citi BikeLinks to an external site. program, I am now responsible for overseeing the largest bike-sharing program in the United States.
+In the new role, it is expected to generate regular reports for city officials looking to publicize and improve the city program.

 Since 2013, the Citi Bike program has implemented a robust infrastructure for collecting data on the program's utilization.
 Each month, bike data is collected, organized, and made public on the Citi Bike DataLinks to an external site.